opencv/opencv/modules/objdetect/doc/latent_svm.rst

 LatentSvmDetector::getClassNames
 --------------------------------
-Return the class (model) names that were passed in constructor or method ``load`` or extructed from models filenames in those methods.
+Return the class (model) names that were passed in constructor or method ``load`` or extracted from models filenames in those methods.

 .. ocv:function:: const vector<string>& LatentSvmDetector::getClassNames() const